-Although Conversational AI applications and tools allow customers to engage more quickly and frequently with brands, their expectations for customer experiences remain high.
+Although Conversational AI software and tools allow customers to engage more quickly and frequently with brands, their expectations for customer experiences remain high.
 Businesses need to carefully consider how limited intent recognition and empathy could impact an automated response’s accuracy and result in escalations that profoundly impact customer effort and overall experience.

 One of the lessons we carry into our post-pandemic world is the importance of business continuity planning.
 In the digital age, it is pivotal for businesses to continue delivering products or services and ensure that an unprecedented incident (such as a pandemic) does not impact core business functions.

 The pandemic has also contributed to the growing base of NOW Customers who live online, shop at all hours, and expect exceptional experiences from every brand, every time – no excuses.
-For CX leaders, that means delivering positive experiences and rapid resolutions, 24/7, across every channel.
+For CXOs and CX leaders, that means delivering positive experiences and rapid resolutions, 24/7, across every channel.

-In the coming years, one change we should expect to see is an increase in Conversational AI applications used across all contact center channels, including live chat, messaging across apps and SMS, platforms, social media, and email.
+In the coming years, one change we should expect to see is an increase in Conversational AI software used across all contact center channels, including live chat, messaging across apps and SMS, platforms, social media, and email.